 The rate at which $\delta^{34}S$ is processed in herbivores may also be a function of diet quality which itself is likely to vary seasonally.
-For instance, forage with high protein content such as $C_3$ forbs is processed differently from forage with low protein such as $C_4$ grass.
-Wariations in dietary protein also alter the isotopic discrimination between different tissues within the body such as muscle, blood or skeletal tissue.
-The reample, Richards et al switched the diet of two horses from their long-term $^{34}S$ -rich diet ( $\delta^{34}S = 10.8\%$ ) to a $^{34}S$ - poor diet ( $\delta^{34}$ S = -1.9%) for a period of 21 weeks, before switching back to a $^{34}$ S-rich diet ( $\delta^{34}$ S = 10.5%) for a further 19 weeks.
-Tail hair was collected from each individual and analysed for $\delta^{34}$ S. They noted that the C3 and C4 diets with which they supplied the horses were isonitrogenous but had different protein content with the C3based feed having higher protein content than the C4-based one.
-The authors reported a larger diet-hair fractionation when horses were fed the protein-poor C4-based feed but lower fractionation levels when fed with C3 hays.
-The lower digestible protein in the C4 feed could be associated with increased recycling of body proteins constructed while on the C3 feed.
+For instance, forage with high protein content such as C3 forbs is processed differently from forage with low protein such as C4 grass.46 Variations in dietary protein also alter the isotopic discrimination^{2,16} between different tissues within the body such as muscle, blood or skeletal tissue.47 For example, Richards et al2 switched the diet of two horses from their long-term 34S-rich diet ($\delta^{34}S = 10.8\%$) to a 34Spoor diet ($\delta^{34}S = -1.9\%$) for a period of 21 weeks, before switching back to a 34 S-rich diet (δ^{34} S = 10.5‰) for a further 19 weeks.
+Tail hair was collected from each individual and analysed for δ^{34} S. They noted that the C3 and C4 diets with which they supplied the horses were isonitrogenous but had different protein content with the C3based feed having higher protein content than the C4-based one.
+The authors reported a larger diet-hair fractionation when horses were fed the protein-poor C4-based feed but lower fractionation levels when fed with C_3 hays.
+The lower digestible protein in the C_4 feed could be associated with increased recycling of body proteins constructed while on the C_3 feed.
 Perhaps the time lag we report for wildebeest could also be controlled by diet type.
-For example, individuals who feed on a relatively similar diet in the same area for a relatively long time, such as cattle, may have δS values in the tail hair that accurately reflect the $\delta^{34}$ S of their diet (Figure S3).
-However, wildebeest have been reported to be mostly grazers, feeding on C4 grass, 48-50 but have also been reported to supplement their diet with C3 plants, providing further support for the idea of a distributed lag time.
+For example, individuals who feed on a relatively similar diet in the same area for a relatively long time, such as cattle,6 may have δ^{34} S values in the tail hair that accurately reflect the δ^{34} S of their diet (Figure S3).
+However, wildebeest have been reported to be mostly grazers, feeding on C4 grass,48-50 but have also been reported to supplement their diet with C3 plants,51 providing further support for the idea of a distributed lag time.

-The spatial variation of forage quality is a function of soil properties such as parent material or cation exchange capacity; however, parent material also determines $\delta^{34}S$ .
-Therefore, in areas with diverse parent material such as Serengeti, the protein content of the forage may be correlated with $\delta^{34}S$ isotopes (Figure S4).
-In these instances, using $\delta^{34}S$ to make ecological inferences about animal movement may be complicated by the quality of the diet as well as collinearities between forage protein and $\delta^{34}S$ .
+The spatial variation of forage quality is a function of soil properties such as parent material or cation exchange capacity46; however, parent material also determines $\delta^{34}S.^2$ Therefore, in areas with diverse parent material such as Serengeti, the protein content of the forage may be correlated with $\delta^{34}S$ isotopes52 (Figure S4).
+In these instances, using $\delta^{34}S$ to make ecological inferences about animal movement may be complicated by the quality of the diet as well as collinearities between forage protein and $\delta^{34}S.$